elinscott/psi-slides-template/slides.typ

 More text appears under the same subsection title as earlier

 == New Subsection
-But a new subsection starts a new page
+But a new subsection starts a new page.

+Now, let's cite a nice paper.@Linscott2023

+== References
+#bibliography("references.bib")